How often do you get that feeling?

 But we are talking strategically here.

-What about the end goal, an idea you have had or a financial goal, what are you doing to achieve it?
+What about the end goal, an idea you have had, or a financial goal?
+What are you doing to achieve it?

-For example, are you working backwards to think about what needs to be implemented when?
-Working backwards might sound crazy but it’s an approach I have been using for years and it really helps you to think about what you need to do to achieve the end result and when you need to do certain tasks/projects.
+For example, are you working backwards to think about what needs to be implemented and when?
+Working backwards might sound crazy but it’s an approach I have been using for years and it really helps you to think about what you need to do to achieve the result and when you need to do certain tasks/projects.

 Yes, you can talk to your peers, but do you want them to know the problems/challenges you’re facing?

-It’s about exploring different options and brainstorming of ideas to figure out solutions to the challenges you face.
+It’s about exploring different options and brainstorming ideas to figure out solutions to the challenges you face.

 How I can help you

-I work with clients in lots of different ways, but more often than not it is about acting as a sounding board and holding them accountable.
+I work with clients in lots of different ways, but more often than not, it is about acting as a sounding board and holding them accountable.
 It’s a powerful combination.

 It’s about stripping everything back, understanding what outcome someone is looking to gain and quickly creating roadmaps to help them achieve the answers they want/need.
-Sometimes it is about brainstorming a content strategy plan, other times the focus is on business growth and development, the steps to take to achieve that.
+Sometimes it is about brainstorming a content strategy plan, other times the focus is on business growth and development, and the steps to take to achieve that.

 My experience is extremely varied.
 I’ve worked across different industries in the corporate and SME world and of course, I am a business owner too!

-Before we start, I always suggest a free 20-minute call to make sure I can help you and to see if we are a good fit.
+Before we start, I always suggest a free 20-minute call to make sure I can help you and see if we are a good fit.
 Next, we will figure out if you need a one-off Energiser Session or ongoing support.
-This is for those people who really need support on a monthly basis, knowing they have someone to offload to and to get the answers and support they need.
+This is for those people who really need support on a monthly basis, knowing they have someone to offload and to get the answers and support they need.

-I was reading through the testimonials I had received when I soon realised that the words that had been left for me were all talking about the same thing.
+I was reading through the testimonials I had received when I soon realised that the words that had clients left for me were all talking about the same thing.
 How the sessions they had with me took away the headaches they had and left them with clarity…

 “I had a few issues swirling around in my head and just needed someone in the same line of work to bounce my idea around with.” – Michelle